"Speculation Nation: Land Speculators and Land Mania in the Age of the American Revolution"

 "George Washington as Imperial Magistrate: Local Authority and Revolution in Virginia, 1760-1783"

-Gillis is a Ph.D. candidate at Indiana University.
+Gillis received his Ph.D. from Indiana University.
 His research explores the role of local magistrates in shaping new jurisdictions across the eighteenth-century British world, as well as how these officeholders adapted to imperial crisis in the decades surrounding the American Revolution.

-Recipient of The Society of Colonial Wars in the District of Columbia Fellowship
+Recipient of the Society of Colonial Wars Fellowship

 "George Washington’s Descendants and the Politics of Family"

 Good is assistant editor of the Papers of James Monroe at the University of Mary Washington.
-She received her Ph.D. in history from the University of Pennsylvania and her first book, Founding Friendships: Friendships Between Men and Women in the Early American Republic, is forthcoming from Oxford University Press.
+She received her Ph.D. in history from the University of Pennsylvania and her first book, Founding Friendships: Friendships Between Men and Women in the Early American Republic, was recently published by Oxford University Press.

 Hattem is a Ph.D. candidate in history at Yale University.
 His work focuses on the political culture of the late colonial period and the coming of the American Revolution.
 He is a contributing editor of "The Junto: A Group Blog on Early American History," and producer of "The JuntoCast," a monthly podcast about early American History.

 "Two of a Kind: The Shared Political Principles of John Jay & George Washington"

 Lyons is a Ph.D. candidate in United States History at Columbia University.
 His research demonstrates the influence of Enlightenment political philosophy on the conduct of American diplomacy during the War for Independence.
 He places particular importance on John Jay, the preeminent American diplomat of the era.